BeppoSAX-WFC catalog of fast X-ray transients: Introduction

-The brightest FXTs are Gamma Ray Bursts (GRBs) and stellar flares.
-GRBs happen in external galaxies and are associated with two different classes of progenitors, where the collapse of a massive star or the merging two compact objects (neutron stars, black holes) yields a relativistic expanding jet that produces the GRB and its afterglow \citep[e.g., review by][]{kumar2015}.
-Stellar flares are abundant in stars of spectral type of the Sun and later, and young T Tau stars.
+Stellar flares are abundant in stars of late spectral type (i.e., that of the Sun or later) and young T Tau stars.
 This was convincingly shown by Kepler and TESS, the latter of which detected more than 120 thousand of them in the optical \citep[e.g.,][]{seli2025}.
 TESS detected stellar flares in 7.5\% of all monitored stars.
-The X-ray counterparts to stellar flares have peak luminosities of 10$^{28}$-10$^{31}$~\lum\ \citep{pye2015}, except for 'superflares' that can be up to 10$^3$ times more luminous.
-For typical sensitivities of about 10$^{-10}$~\ecs, these flares can be detected up to a few hundred parsecs distance, which renders them an isotropic sky distribution just like the extragalactic GRBs.
+The X-ray counterparts to stellar flares have peak luminosities of about 10$^{27}$-10$^{32}$~\lum\ \citep{pye2015}, except for 'superflares' that can be up to 10$^3$ times more luminous.
+For typical sensitivities of about 10$^{-10}$~\ecs, these flares can be detected up to a few hundred parsecs distance, which renders them an isotropic sky distribution \citep[c.f.,][]{gilmore1983} just like the extragalactic GRBs.

 FXTs have been detected ever since the advent of space-borne X-ray astronomy.
 Two early reports are \cite{heise1975} and \cite{rappaport1976}.
-The first systematic studies on complete databases of some X-ray instruments were published in the 1980s. \cite{connors1986} study data taken by the HEAO 1 A-2 experiment in the 2 to 60 keV bandpass at a sensitivity of $10^{-10}$~\ecs\ (on a time scale of a few seconds) and discovered five transients with durations of 60 to 2000 s and peak fluxes up to $10^{-9}$~\ecs.
+The first systematic studies on complete databases of some X-ray instruments were published in the 1980s. \cite{connors1986} studies data taken by the HEAO 1 A-2 experiment in the 2 to 60 keV bandpass at a sensitivity of $10^{-10}$~\ecs\ (on a time scale of a few seconds) and discovered five transients with durations of 60 to 2000 s and peak fluxes up to $10^{-9}$~\ecs.
 The rate corresponds to 10$^4$-$2\times10^{5}$ such transients per year over the whole sky, or 10-200 above a threshold of $10^{-8}$~\ecs.
-Connors et al. suggested that most events are stellar flares from dMe-dKe stars, caused similarly as solar flares, namely by magnetic reconnection events.
+Connors et al. suggested that most events are stellar flares from dMe-dKe stars, caused similarly as solar flares, namely by energetic magnetic field reconfigurations.

 \cite{ambruster1986} reports ten transients with the HEAO 1 A-1 experiment, eight of which are stellar flares and two are speculated to be X-ray counterparts to faint GRBs.
 They infer an all-sky rate of 1500-3000 yr$^{-1}$ above $8\times10^{-11}$~\ecs\ (0.5-20 keV).